PalmStudio/XPalm.jl/README.md

 - See if we add the variables at palm scale inside the organs Status, as a pointer to its own status, e.g. for computing the sex ratio, we for example need the IC_sex common for the whole plant (as a value in the status, shared between all organs and pointing to the value in the Palm scale)
 - remove dependency to dev versions of packages
 - LAIModel: traverse the MTG for all plants but stop at the plant scale (do not traverse every node)
+- Test difference between LeafCarbonDemandModelArea and LeafCarbonDemandModelPotentialArea.
+The first assumes that the leaf can always increase its demand more than the potential to catch back any delay in growth induced by previous stress.
+The second assumes that the potential daily increment only follows the daily potential curve, and that any lost demand induced by stress will be lost demand.